-Comparing ourselves to our competitors in order to figure out how best to one-up them is natural—it’s what drives us all in business.
-We feel threatened when our competitors do something different (especially if it appears to work) and we constantly obsess over what their next move may be.
+Comparing ourselves to our competitors is natural—it’s what drives all of us in business.
+We feel threatened when our competitors do something different (especially if it appears to work), and we constantly obsess over what their next move may be.
 This line of thinking, however, leads us to follow in their tracks rather than forge our own path.

 The most effective way to create distance from your competition is to set your sights on a new competitor—someone who operates in a completely different industry from your own.
 By trying to come up with ideas while putting yourself in their shoes, you’ll get an outsider’s perspective on your own industry.

-The Proximity Paradox, by our Alex Varricchio and Kiirsten May, explores the idea of how to compete with those you admire.
-Here are three tips from that chapter.
+In The Proximity Paradox, our very own Alex and Kiirsten explore the idea of how to compete with those you admire.
+Here are three of their most accessible tips.

 1) Host a Cross-Industry Brainstorm

 If you know marketing and creative professionals from different industries, invite them to get together to solve a business challenge.
-(Even with today’s social distancing rules, it’s an easy thing to do by video conference rather than in a boardroom.)
-This concept brings a variety of problem-solvers to the table, each with a unique perspective to the same challenge.
+This concept brings a variety of problem-solvers to the table, each with a unique perspective on the same challenge.

-Here at UpHouse, we do this once a year to benefit a local non-profit organization.
-We gather marketers from a number of different industries to brainstorm new marketing ideas in support of our chosen organization.
+Here at UpHouse, we do this once a year to benefit a local, non-profit organization.
+We gather marketers from diverse industries to brainstorm new marketing ideas in support of our chosen organization.

-Every person arrives with a different point of view and different brainstorming styles—the end result of which is new and innovative solutions to the marketing problem.
+Every person arrives with a different point of view and distinctive brainstorming styles.
+The end result: a myriad of new and innovative solutions to the marketing problem.

 2) Read Another Industry’s Trade Publication

-Every industry has them and every one of them regularly publishes articles interviewing established and emerging players in the industries they represent.
-Pick an industry and take the time to read what is happening in their industry mags.
+Every industry has them and regularly publishes articles interviewing established and emerging players in the industries they represent.
+Pick a business and take the time to read what is happening in their industry magazines.

 What are they doing to innovate?
 What trends are they watching?
 What technology are they adopting?
 How are they engaging customers?

-You may have to stretch your imagination to make connections between their industry and yours so make sure you’re in the right headspace before you start.
-Again, with social distancing forcing many businesses to set up in home offices, the change in scenery and routine will help you think with a different mindset.
+You may have to stretch your imagination to make connections between their industry and yours, so make sure you’re in the right headspace before you start.
+This change in thinking and routine might help spark a different idea you would never have thought of otherwise.